• Skip to main content

 Notes

-For the best results, uniformly slice the potatoes approximately ⅛-1/4 inch thick using a mandolin, food processor, or sharp knife.
+For the best results with this recipe, slice the potatoes uniformly about ⅛-1/4 inch thick using a mandolin, food processor, or sharp knife.
 If the potato slices are thicker, you will need to increase the cooking time.

 If you are in a hurry, parboil the sliced potatoes for 5-6 minutes before layering them in the baking dish.
 This reduces the baking time by about half.
 After parboiling, prepare as directed, and bake for 30-35 minutes total or until the potatoes are done.